8 prize winning tagged redfish for 2018

 For the Tagged Redfish Division, CCA Florida STAR partnered with Duke Energy who generously provided the hatchery reared redfish and Florida Fish and Wildlife Conservation Commission (FWC) to release over 160 tagged redfish in advance of the competitions starting date throughout the state waters from Pensacola to the southern border of the Everglades National Park and from the Georgia/Florida border to Homestead and the Keys.

-The Tagged Redfish and Dolphin Division does NOT require a STAR-tagged fish to be harvested unless deemed necessary by the tournament director.
+The Tagged Redfish and Dolphin Division does NOT require a STAR-tagged fish to be harvested unless deemed necessary by the Director.
 Some STAR tagged redfish may not be within the 18 to 27 inch slot.
 All tagged dolphin will be a minimum of 20 inches.

 After the tag and or tagged fish has been verified the angler will be provided a scheduled time and location within the following 72 hours to take a mandatory polygraph examination.